 Check out other posts in Jaipur Then and Now.

 Tripolia Gate is not open to the public.
 It is exclusively used by the members of the royal family.
 I need to make a special mention of the historical importance of this gate.
-All royal processions would pass from Tripolia Bazar, a tradition that continues till date.
+All royal processions would pass from Tripolia Bazar, a tradition that continues to date.
 Processions of the local festivals like Teej and Gangaur need a special mention.
 This gate leads to the Chandni Chowk of Jaipur City Palace on one side and Chaura Rasta on the other side.
 Chandni Chowk has a couple of heritage temples like Pratapeshwar Temple, Brijnidhi Temple, and Anand Bihari Temple.
 Continuing further is the famous UNESCO World Heritage Site Jantar Mantar and the main entrance to the City Palace.
 Chaura Rasta is another important bazaar in the walled city area of Jaipur.
 In comparison to Sirehdyodi entrance, Tripolia Gate is much smaller of the two but its importance weighs the scale in its favor.
 On the flip side, visitors are not allowed to pass through this gate.